VaibhavAjayGupta/ohlc/README.md

 <b>DataStructers </b>

- 1. HashMap is used for storing different subscribers for different stocks.
+ 1. Map is used for storing different subscribers for different stocks.
- 2. HashMap is used for storing different bars.
+ 2. Map is used for storing different bars.

 <b>Flow of project</b>